Clean Water Access Is Directly Tied to Maternal and Child Health

 Partnerships for Health: Lessons from Niger’s Fight Against River Blindness

-Jalene Jacobs
+Jalene Jacob

 Niger has made history.
 After decades of dedicated efforts, the country has become the first in Africa and 5th globally (joining Colombia, Ecuador, Guatemala and Mexico) to successfully eliminate river blindness which is caused by the parasitic worm Onchocerca volvulus (O. volvulus).